kaubu/panesrs/README.md

 # PanesOS
-Panes was originally written in python, and the source code is available [here](https://github.com/kaubu/panesos).
+Panes was originally written in Python, and the source code is available [here](https://github.com/kaubu/panesos).
 Currently, nothing *really* happens.
 That is because it hasn't reached v1.0 yet.

 ## Changelog